The Massive Dirac Equation in the Kerr Geometry: Separability in Eddington-Finkelstein-type Coordinates and Asymptotics

-Finally, in Section \ref{Sec4}, we apply the radial asymptotics at infinity and at the event horizon to the physical problem of scattering of Dirac waves by the gravitational field of a Kerr black hole.
-To this end, we evaluate the net current of Dirac waves at space-like infinity and at the event horizon.
-The resulting conservation law for the reflexion and transmission coefficients obtained for horizon-penetrating coordinates is in agreement with that for Boyer-Lindquist coordinates.
-Therefore, on the one hand, the conserved net current stays positive across the event horizon and, on the other hand, superradiance does not occur.
+Finally, in Section \ref{Sec4}, we apply the radial asymptotics at infinity and at the event horizon, as well as a normalization condition for the angular eigenfunctions, to the physical problem of scattering of massive Dirac particles by the gravitational field of a rotating Kerr black hole.
+More precisely, we derive a conservation law for the net current of Dirac particles in horizon-penetrating coordinates, which is in accordance with the one for Boyer--Lindquist coordinates, and further evaluate the net current at space-like infinity and at the event horizon, yielding a condition for the reflection and transmission coefficients.
+We find that, on the one hand, superradiance does not occur and, on the other hand, the conserved net current stays positive across the event horizon.
 This article provides the basis for a Hamiltonian formulation of the massive Dirac equation in the non-extreme Kerr geometry in horizon-penetrating coordinates.
-Within this framework, one can construct a functional analytic integral representation of the Dirac propagator that can be applied to Dirac waves with compact support in both the exterior and interior black hole regions.
-These problems are worked out in \cite{RF}.
-We point out that by using horizon-penetrating coordinates in the construction of the propagator, gluing techniques to connect the exterior and interior regions of the black hole, as employed in the Boyer-Lindquist case, are no longer required.
+Within this framework, an integral spectral representation of the Dirac propagator that describes the dynamics of relativistic spin-$1/2$ fermions outside, across, and inside the event horizon, up to the Cauchy horizon, can be constructed.
+This is worked out in detail in \cite{RF}.